stuartellis/sve-personal-website/content/articles/prek-containers.md

   language: system
 ```

-You could call the `docker_image` hook as a remote hook, but it would be safer to copy the hook into your own configuration file.
+You could call the `docker_image` hook as a remote hook, but it is safer to copy the hook into your own configuration file.
 You can then specify the exact container image that your project hook uses.
 Here is an example of a complete configuration file:

 ```yaml
 ---